Blessing of same-sex unions in Christian churches: Iceland

 Within the Church of Iceland, the blessing of same-sex couples is allowed.

 Italy

-The Waldensian Evangelical Church became the first Italian Christian denominations to state its support to same-sex couples in 2010.
+The Waldensian Evangelical Church became the first Italian Christian denomination to bless same-sex couples.

 The Lutheran Evangelical Church in Italy supports same-sex couples and allowed blessings of same-sex unions in 2011.

 Norway

 In 2013, the Church of Norway allowed blessing of same-sex unions.
 In a synod-meeting on the 11th of April 2016 the Church of Norway formally allowed same-sex marriages in their churches and announced the commencement of work on a liturgy for same-sex marriages.

 Philippines

 The Metropolitan Community Church of Quezon City (MCCQC), Metropolitan Community Church Makati (MCCMPH), and Metropolitan Community Church of Metro Baguio (MCCMB) officiate Holy Unions for same-sex partners in the Philippines.
 The Metropolitan Community Church is an Ecumenical Christian Church for all people, with a special ministry to gays, lesbians, bisexuals and transgender people; it advocates for equality and social justice.
 Its affiliations in The Philippines are the following: MCC Quezon City, MCC Makati, MCC Metro Baguio, MCC Olongapo, and MCC Marikina.